plone/training/docs/mastering-plone/registry.md

 The value of the record `displayed_types` is the tuple `('Image', 'File', 'Link', 'News Item', 'Folder', 'Document', 'Event', 'talk')`

-## Managing custom registry records
+## A UI for custom registry records

 Now let's add our own custom settings: